steve02081504/full-proxy/README.md

 ## Usage

-The `FullProxy` function takes a single argument: a `base` function that returns the target object.
-Every interaction with the proxy (e.g., getting, setting, calling a function) will invoke the `base` function to get the current target object.
+The `FullProxy` function takes a `base` function that returns the target object.
+Every interaction with the proxy will invoke this function to get the current target.

+Optionally, you can provide an `overrides` object to customize the proxy's behavior.

 ### Example: Dynamic Configuration